danielcoblentz/danielcoblentz/README.md

 ## 🌍 About Me
--  💻 **Currently Working:** I am interning at International Help, focusing on web development and data analysis for the Summer.
+-  💻 **Currently Working:** I will be wokring as a Research Assitant this coming Spring semester, focusing on Machine learning and embedded systems.
 - 🎓 **Education:** I'm pursuing a major in Computer Science and a minor in Mathematics at Hood College.
-This Spring , I'll be a Teaching Assistant for CS 202 (Object-Oriented Programming II).
+This Spring , I'll also be a Teaching Assistant for CS 202 (Object-Oriented Programming II).
 - 🚀 **Hackathons:** I have a strong passion for participating in hackathons.
 I recently competed in Codedex's latest hackathon and am looking forward to joining the NASA Space Apps Challenge this fall.
 - 📚 **Learn more about me** at [danielcoblentz.com](https://danielcoblentz.github.io/)